voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 This building is more than bricks; it’s a living story, a *vehicle* inviting others onboard to journey together in hope, sharing experiences and resources.

-Asumen House stands as a cornerstone of Asumen charity’s mission, embodying a rich history of transformation and community support in South-East Birmingham.
-Originally a family home turned GP surgery in the 1980s, it became central to the charity’s work when Dr. Robin Fisher, the founder of Asumen charity, took over the practice.
-In 1997, with the help of Christ Church Sparkbrook and a major donor, the charity purchased the building, marking a new chapter of dedicated service.
+Asumen House stands as a cornerstone of Asumen charity’s mission, embodying a rich history of transformation and community support in west london.
+Originally a family home turned GP surgery in the 1980s, it became central to the charity’s work when Dr. Robin jeremiah, the founder of Asumen charity, took over the practice.
+In 1997, with the help of Christ Church london and a major donor, the charity purchased the building, marking a new chapter of dedicated service.

 Imagine Asumen House as more than just a building—it's a sanctuary of hope and healing.
 Over the years, it has provided a safe, low-rent home primarily for disadvantaged Christian single men, often young, from more than a dozen nationalities.
 The first floor has long been home to these men, reflecting the charity’s commitment to creating a community where residents are supported pastorally and encouraged to grow in faith and independence.